 The gold overlay to both sides of the blade is extensive with an engraving saying "Sâhib wa mâlek Suleiman 1855", or "Lord and owner Suleiman 1855".

-This Yatagan is a souvenir trophy of an English officer from its Ottoman allies, during the Crimean War in 1855.
+A souvenir trophy from the Ottoman allies, during the Crimean War in 1855.

 It is of typical form with the blade curved, long and relatively thin.
 The blade is 62 cm long for an entire length of 76 cm.